Blendify/blender-manual/blender_docs/manual/rigging/armatures/skinning/obdata.rst

 Bones can affect the object's shape in two ways:

-- The `Envelope`_ process is available for all type of skinnable objects.
+- The :ref:`armature-bones-envelope` process is available for all type of skinnable objects.
   It uses the "proximity" and "influence" of the bones to determine which part of the object they can deform.
 - The `Vertex Groups`_ method is (obviously) reserved to meshes and lattices.
   One bone only affect the vertices in the